Take An Epic Ride At The Chalet In Ohio This Winter

 Is winter a popular time to visit Ohio?

-Ohioans are used to our lake effect snow and unforgiving cold, but visitors are typically caught off guard by the brutality of winter in the Buckeye State.
+Ohioans are used to lake effect snow in the northeast and unforgiving cold, but visitors are typically caught off guard by the brutality of winter in the Buckeye State.
 Despite this, there’s no reason to dread Ohio winter.
 In fact, winter endows our landscape with a particular beauty.
-Amish Country, farmland, and even our more populated towns and cities transform into landscapes worthy of a Hallmark movie.
+Winter in Ohio brings: